brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### 1.14.8 ###
-* Fix: Table of Contents - Sroll to Top issue in some scenarios.
+* Fix: Table of Contents - Scroll to Top issue in some scenarios.

 ### 1.14.7 ###
 * Improvement: Post - Post Title tag can be span/p.